One of the most common questions I get asked by friends and acquaintances is "so how did you get a job that allows you to travel like this?"

-I was working in-house for a nice corporate-ish company that was in the throes of transitioning from being entirely print based (yes, I did catalogue production), towards digital and ecommerce.
-It was great experience to begin with, but then I felt my progress becoming hindered by the position of the companies own growth.
-I met some amazing women at that place which made it hard to leave, but I did what I had to do.
+I was working in-house for a corporate company that was in the throes of transitioning from being entirely print based towards digital and ecommerce.
+It was great experience to begin with, but I started to feel progress grinding to a halt.
+I met some amazing female leaders and made a lot of friends which made it hard to leave, but I did what I had to do.

-I already knew I wanted to travel more at this point so I started applying for remote jobs - but most of my applications were met with silence.
+I already knew I wanted to travel more at this point so I started applying for remote jobs, but most of my applications were met with silence.
 Rejection hurts, but it's also a good motivator.
 I knew my experience wasn't quite there yet, and this process helped me to figure out what was missing.
 I needed more technical experience – a much deeper working knowledge of things like SEO and content marketing, which I'd only scratched the surface of.
-Finally, I needed more experience with working for different types of company/client.
+Finally, I needed more experience with working for different clients, and in particular, SaaS companies.

 Not all remote jobs are created equal